 - There are usually part-time and full-time roles available depending on the amount of flexibility you’re looking for.

 The world is huge, so there’s a lot to learn about different travel destinations.
-The quality of service you can offer is dependent on your knowledge and experience of different destinations and so the amount of research required can be daunting at first.
-But this is a positive challenge for anyone who is eager to learn.
+The quality of service you can offer is dependent on your knowledge and experience of different destinations, so the amount of research required can be daunting at first.
+However, this is a positive challenge for anyone who is eager to learn.

-A Travel Agent has a typical starting salary of £14,000, potentially rising to £25,000 plus, often with generous commission on top, and usually discounts on travel.
+A Travel Agent has a typical starting salary of £14,000, potentially rising to £25,000 plus, often with a generous commission on top and usually discounts on travel.

 Are there opportunities to progress?

 Travel Agents who are interested in career progression can go on to become Branch or Tour Managers.

 Apply straight away and train on the job...